ValaxyConsultancy/ezlearngithulab/README.md

 Select secret file, click browse and upload the config file you saved in your local pc

-Assign any ID of your choice that you can refer to in your Jenkins jobs.
+Assign any ID name of your choice that you can refer to in your Jenkins jobs.

 # Step 4: Create a Jenkins Job